 The Nutcracker has grown in popularity since its beginnings, with additional performances added to include ten public shows, and two abridged presentations for area school children.
 Dancers and audiences alike are enriched by the artistry and history of this classic ballet.

 Members meet once weekly at the Prairie Center for the Arts to rehearse choral repertoire.
-The three ensembles present concerts at the Prairie Center and for the community throughout the area.
+The ensembles present concerts at the Prairie Center and for the community throughout the area.
 They have performed for the Chicago Bulls, Schaumburg Boomers, the Harlem Globetrotters, and at Chicago’s Symphony Center for the Schaumburg Youth Orchestra’s 25th Anniversary Gala Concert.

 Prelude – Open to all students in grades 3 and up, this choir trains our youngest singers.
 Focus is on singing technique, beginning sight-singing skills, unison and beginning two-part singing, and developing a life-long joy and love of singing.